splitio/python-api/README.md

 This API wrapper is designed to work with [Split](https://www.split.io), the platform for controlled rollouts, serving features to your users via the Split feature flag to manage your complete customer experience.

+For specific instructions on how to use Split Admin REST API refer to our [official API documentation](https://docs.split.io/reference).

+Full documentation on this Python wrapper is available in [this link](https://help.split.io/hc/en-us/articles/4412331052685-Python-PyPi-library-for-Split-REST-Admin-API).

 ### Quick setup

-For specific instructions on how to use this API refer to our [official API documentation](https://docs.split.io/reference).

 Install the split-admin-api:
 ```